Patch (computing): Binary patching

 The patch code must have place(s) in memory to be executed at runtime.
 Inline patches are no difficulty, but when additional memory space is needed the programmer must improvise.
 Naturally if the patch programmer is the one who first created the code to be patched, this is easier.
 Savvy programmers plan in advance for this need by reserving memory for later expansion, left unused when producing their final iteration.
 Other programmers not involved with the original implementation, seeking to incorporate changes at a later time, must find or make space for any additional bytes needed.
 The most fortunate possible circumstance for this is when the routine to be patched is a distinct module.
 In this case the patch programmer need merely adjust the pointers or length indicators that signal to other system components the space occupied by the module; he is then free to populate this memory space with his expanded patch code.
 If the routine to be patched does not exist as a distinct memory module, the programmer must find ways to shrink the routine to make enough room for the expanded patch code.
 Typical tactics include shortening code by finding more efficient sequences of instructions (or by redesigning with more efficient algorithms), compacting message strings and other data areas, externalizing program functions to mass storage (such as disk overlays), or removal of program features deemed less important than the changes to be installed with the patch.

 Small in-memory machine code patches can be manually applied with the system debug utility, such as CP/M's DDT or MS-DOS's DEBUG debuggers.
 Programmers working in interpreted BASIC often used the POKE command to alter the functionality of a system service routine or the interpreter itself.

-Source code patches
+Source code patching

-Patches can also circulate in the form of source code modifications.
-In this case, the patches usually consist of textual differences between two source code files, called "diffs".
-These types of patches commonly come out of open-source software projects.
-In these cases, developers expect users to compile the new or changed files themselves.

-Large patches

-Because the word "patch" carries the connotation of a small fix, large fixes may use different nomenclature.
-Bulky patches or patches that significantly change a program may circulate as "service packs" or as "software updates".
-Microsoft Windows NT and its successors (including Windows 2000, Windows XP, Windows Vista and Windows 7) use the "service pack" terminology.
-Historically, IBM used the terms "FixPaks" and "Corrective Service Diskette" to refer to these updates.